Finding Gold and Meeting a Judge

 "Aren't they here with you?"
 He asks

-"No, I saw them walk off right after you and I thought they were going to help you!"
+"No, I saw them walk off right after you left with the mare and I thought they were going to help you!"
 Claire says.

 "Joseph, you know this stream turns into rapids right past that bend, don't you?"
 She asks.